jvasquezd/jvasquezd/README.md

 - 👋 Hi, I’m @jvasquezd
 - 👀 I’m interested in FrontEnd and Backend development
-- 🌱 I’m currently learning React and Spring Boot
+- 🌱 I’m currently learning Spring Boot and Kotlin
 - 💞️ I’m looking to collaborate on a Frontend project that uses React
 - 📫 How to contact me: www.linkedin.com/in/jvasquezenrique